WomenWhoCodeNYC/Algorithms/gitGuide.md

 ![clone2](https://github.com/WomenWhoCodeNYC/Algorithms/blob/master/images/clone2.png?raw=true)

 ## Step 4
-`cd` into the repo, make a new branch, and start writing some code
+`cd` into the repo, make a new branch (call it anything you'd like), and start writing some code
 ![branch](https://github.com/WomenWhoCodeNYC/Algorithms/blob/master/images/branch.png?raw=true)

 #### Random Note
 `atom .` is a shortcut I use to open my text editor, you might use `subl` to open sublime or some other way of opening the repository.

 ## Step 5
 When you've added your problems and solutions and are ready to share them: add, commit, and push your changes